TDS-Firenze/QAP/README.md

 In this repository there are codes connected to my Master's Thesis.
 I studied the Quadratic Assignment Problem (QAP) and I implemented heuristic and metaheuristic algorithm to find numerical "good" solutions.

+I used Fortran 90 with compiler  Silverfrost ftn95.

 The files are:

 * QAP: The main program.